Disbursement to Balance

 You will need to register your business in our Merchant Portal to obtain your testing credentials.
 After you have created your test account, make sure you have done the following:

-- Finish your company registration and select XXX as your payment solution.
+- Finish your company registration and select Disbursement to Balance as your payment solution.

 - Merchant Disbursement Account (MDA) will be automatically created for you to store your balance.
 For sandbox testing, contact the DANA team to top up your account.
 In production, simply top up via the Virtual Account (VA) displayed in Merchant Portal.